 This is similar (exact in some cases) to the models used in many of the American Stratocasters, which are some of Fender's most expensive guitars.

-For any guitar under the American Strat line, this bridge upgrade is likely a significant bump in overall quality.
+For any guitar in the Standard Strat line or lower, this bridge upgrade is likely a significant bump in overall quality.

 Dealing with the 6-Screw to 2-Point Conversion: compatibility Issue?

 You'll notice in this particular bridge that instead of having the six-screw vintage style setup, you've got two larger screws going into bushings.
-The holes for the two-point system should line up with the two outside screw holes on guitar's fitted with a six-screw bridge, which might require some extra drilling to make them large enough.
+The holes for the two-point system should line up with the two outside screw holes on the guitar's six-screw bridge, which might require some extra drilling to make them large enough.

 Once you do that, tap in the bushings or use some kind of epoxy before securing the two pivot points.